Business Formation Attorneys in Fort Lauderdale

 In Florida, there are several types of legally recognized partnerships.
 General partnerships are not required to register with the state or obtain a business license.
 However, they may elect to register to present themselves more professionally to prospective clients.

 A corporation is defined as a company or group of people authorized by law to act as a single person.
 These entities enjoy most of the rights that individuals have.
 Thus, a corporation can enter into contracts, loan money, borrow funds, sue, be sued, own property, and pay taxes.
-Perhaps the most appealing aspect of this business form is its limited liability, which a business formation lawyer in Broward County can explain.
+Perhaps the most appealing aspect of this business form is its limited liability.
 The shareholders are entitled to share in profits but are not on the hook for a company’s debts.
 In Florida, you can set up an “S” corporation or a “C” corporation.

 Specific procedures for forming a corporation include: